dhowe/GML/README.md

  It can interchange JSON grammar files ( in /data/grammarFiles) randomly and repopulate them with definitions before expanding

- press 's' to save a .txt and a .png press 'r' to see a breakdown of non-repeating/POS tagged/Open Class tokens derived from the generated result press 'p' to send sequence to Kyma

  Code maintained by Cristian Vogel 2010 - 2019
  with essential contributions from Daniel C.Howe and MDK (aka Normalised)